hasura/graphql-engine/docs/graphql/manual/guides/auditing-tables.rst

 .. meta::
-   :description: Guide for auditing actions on tables with Hasura
+   :description: Guide for auditing actions on tables in Postgres with Hasura
    :keywords: hasura, docs, guide, postgres, audit table

 Auditing actions on tables in Postgres